strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elk_in_the_cloud.md

 The next page we meet will have a wall of text.
 Select windows.

-We will need to click the "Copy to Clipboard" Button and save it for part two.
+We will need to click the "Copy to Clipboard".

 ![Add Elastic Agent](./images/windows_kibana.PNG)